unstoppabledomains/dev-docs/login-with-unstoppable/humanity-check/humanity-check-faq.md

 ---
 title: Humanity Check FAQ
-description: Frequently asked questions for the Humanity Check feature of the Login With Unstoppable service.
+description: Frequently asked questions about the Humanity Check feature of the Login With Unstoppable service.
 ---

 # Humanity Check Frequently Asked Questions